Merging Memory and Space: A State Space Neural Operator: Related Work

 \subsection{Neural Operators}

 Data-driven neural operators have emerged as a powerful framework for learning PDE solution operators \citep{chen1995universal,bhattacharya2021model,lu2021learning,kovachki2023neural}.
 Theoretical work established that several neural operators can universally approximate nonlinear operators \citep{chen1995universal,KLM_JMLR2020,kls2024hna,LLS2024}, including DeepONet \citep{lu2021learning,lanthaler2022error} and the Fourier Neural Operator (FNO), which implements global convolution via the Fourier transform \citep{lifourier}.
 Extensions such as the Factorized Fourier Neural Operator (FFNO) \citep{tranfactorized} enhance efficiency and expressivity in practice, but their theoretical expressivity remains unknown.
-Alternative inductive biases have also been explored, including U-Net–based convolutional operators \citep{raonic2023convolutional,guptatowards, rahmanu,takamoto2022pdebench} and attention-based operators like the Galerkin Transformer (GKT) \citep{cao2021choose}.
+Alternative inductive biases have also been explored, including U-Net–based convolutional operators \citep{raonic2023convolutional,guptatowards, rahmanu,takamoto2022pdebench} and attention-based operators like the Galerkin Transformer (GKT) \citep{cao2021choose} and the FactFormer \citep{li2023scalable}.

-While some studies suggest that purely Markovian models can be performant for learning time-evolution PDEs \citep{tranfactorized,lippe2023pde}, recent work has begun to integrate memory mechanisms into neural operators.
-For example, \citet{buitragobenefits} introduce the Memory Neural Operator (MemNO), which embeds an S4-based structured recurrence module within an FNO backbone, motivated by the Mori–Zwanzig formalism \citep{mori1965transport,zwanzig1961memory}.
-It is found that incorporating past states can significantly improve the accuracy of time-dependent PDE predictions, especially under low-resolution or noisy conditions.
-Our work builds on this insight by examining scenarios with missing contextual information and by introducing a spatiotemporal factorization that distributes memory across \emph{both time and space}.
+While some studies suggest that purely Markovian models can be performant for learning time-evolution PDEs \citep{tranfactorized,lippe2023pde}, recent work has shown that incorporating past states improves accuracy, particularly under low-resolution or noisy conditions.
+This has led to the integration of memory mechanisms into neural operators. \citet{buitragobenefits} introduce the Memory Neural Operator (MemNO) framework, which embeds temporal S4-based recurrence within general neural operator architectures, motivated by the Mori–Zwanzig formalism \citep{mori1965transport,zwanzig1961memory}.
+Our work extends this direction by examining scenarios with missing contextual information and introducing a spatiotemporal factorization that distributes memory across \emph{both time and space}.